Program: B.S., Health Administration

 Total Units Required for the B.S.
 Degree: 120

 The major provides a curriculum that is contemporary and relevant to evidence-based health administration practice and that meets national standards for excellence.
 Graduates of the undergraduate program in Health Administration will demonstrate:

-- Mastery of the conceptual and technical knowledge and skills relevant to successful health administration practice and that meet national standards for certification by the Association of University Programs in Health Administration.
+- Mastery of the conceptual and technical knowledge and skills that are relevant to successful health administration practice and that meet national standards for certification by the Association of University Programs in Health Administration.

-- Mastery of the analytical, written and oral communication and interpersonal skills required for successful practice.
+- Mastery of the analytical, written and oral communication and interpersonal skills that are required for successful practice.

 - An ability to integrate classroom knowledge and skills and to be able to bridge the gap to the professional practice of health administration.

 - An appreciation of the importance of professional ethics and continual professional growth.